HSBNE/hsbne.github.com/admin/covid19.md

 ### Social Distancing

 * Maintain Social Distancing, 1.5m or 6' from each other
-* The site limit will be dictated by government policy, and is currently set as 20 people on the site.
+* The site limit will be dictated by government policy
 * Each room/space at HSBNE will have a poster on its door showing the max capacity of that room, do not exceed this limit at any time.
 * Minimise physical contact